-Sophia Jaffé has been known for many years to the classical music world as a brilliant violinist and a sincere, skilful musician, delighting audiences and press at home and abroad with her great musicality.
+Sophia Jaffé has been known for many years to the classical music world as a brilliant violinist and a sincere, skillful musician, delighting audiences and press at home and abroad with her musicality.

 Born into a musical family, Sophia gave her first public performance aged seven in the Berlin Philharmonie’s chamber music hall.
-Her teachers were her parents, Prof. Herman Krebbers in Amsterdam and Prof. Stephan Picard at the Hanns Eisler School of Music in Berlin.
+She began her musical education with her parents, moving on to Herman Krebbers in Amsterdam and Stephan Picard at the Hanns Eisler School of Music in Berlin.

 Now she complements her concert career with her own teaching activities, having held a professorship at Frankfurt University of Music and Performing Arts since 2011, where she is leading a successful violin class.
 She is giving each summer masterclasses in Austria at Allegro Vivo’s Festival, as well as in Manchester‘s Royal College of Music and others.
 In April 2022 she will return to Musicalta in Paris area, France.
 The path of such exceptionally talented young musicians is often distinguished with prizes, and that of Sophia Jaffé is no exception.
 She has numerous prizes in international competitions to her name, such as the Leopold Mozart Competition in Augsburg in 2003, the Concours de Genève in 2004, first prize in the Deutscher Musikwettbewerb, and third prize in the Concours Reine Elisabeth in Brussels in 2005.